property investment analysisinvestorscap rateproductai

 Pulling it together

-If property investment analysis is part of how you win investor business, optimize for trustworthy rent inputs, repeatable math, and a straight line from “interesting number” to “owner in CRM.”
+If property investment analysis is part of how you win investor business, optimize for trustworthy rent inputs, repeatable math, and momentum from “interesting number” toward closed deals—with property and owner saved in CRM so follow-up doesn’t evaporate when you change tabs.
 Watch the walkthrough above, then open Figgy with an address you are actually evaluating and mirror the flow—or define your buy box and save the skill so the next analysis stops at the right threshold automatically.